Learning Resources

 Select Enter the Valley.
 Explore the site independently.
 Spend some time in each section as seen in the site map below.

 Turn and talk to a partner as directed by your teacher.
-If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as Google Docs, a Jamboard, or Google Slides
+If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as Google Docs or Google Slides

 • What do you notice about the way the website is organized?